How to Sue for Emotional Distress After Being Sexually Abused

 • Third parties who could have prevented the crime had they used reasonable care.

 The person who commits sexual assault can be both prosecuted criminally and held civilly liable.
-Claims against perpetrators for intentional infliction of emotional distress tend to be most successful when the perpetrator is not only identified but has the available personal assets necessary to satisfy the resulting judgment.
+Claims against perpetrators for intentional infliction of emotional distress tend to be most successful when the perpetrator is not only identified but also has the available personal assets necessary to satisfy the resulting judgment.

 Third-party claims against property owners, schools, Airbnb hosts, etc. can be pursued even if the perpetrator is never convicted or even caught.
 Employers of the attacker may also be held liable if the assailant was acting in the course and scope of employment.
 If the third party had a responsibility to keep you reasonably safe or warn you of danger and failed to do so, they can be sued for emotional distress resulting in loss of life enjoyment.